jtkovacs/jtkovacs.github.io/REFS/databases.md

 ##### Superclasses and subclasses

-Supertype/Subtype (described as Superclass/Subclass in the Connolly & Begg book) implementation:

-- Provides more semantic meaning to an ER model: TRUE
-- Makes an ER model more readable: TRUE
-- Introduces more NULL values to a database: FALSE
-- Supertype and Subtypes have the same primary key: TRUE
-- Subclasses have three different translation procedures:
+Entities may be specified superclasses and subclasses; this provides more semantic meaning to an ER model, makes the ER model more readable, and (depending on implementation) can reduce the number of NULLs in the database.
+There are several ways to implement super- and subclasses:

-    - Subclass relations contain superclass PK and unique attributes;
+- Subclass contains superclass PK along with its own unique attributes;
-    - Subclass relations contain all superclass attributes & unique attributes;
+- Subclass relations contain all superclass attributes along with its own unique attributes;
 - One relation contains all super- and subclass attributes.

 #### Types of attributes